nahueldsanchez/nahueldsanchez.github.io/_posts/2022-01-24-Solving-DVDChallenges-3-4.md

 2. It then proceeds to deposit the borrowed funds into the Lender Pool.
 3. The flashLoan continues its execution and the final assert is verified.
 4. As the attacker already deposited the funds (this).balance >= balanceBefore
-5. But now, the Ether deposited by the attacker (the borrowed Ether) can be withdrawed, as he deposited it, and then, he owns it.
+5. But now, the Ether deposited by the attacker (the borrowed Ether) can be withdrawn, as he deposited it, and then, he owns it.

 ## Solution